dcunited001/dcunited001.github.io/_posts/2016-05-18-im-not-religious-im-spiritual.md

 ## My Beliefs?

-I'll just gloss over a few of these.
+I'll just gloss over a few of these

 Just wanted to summarize over those, although that list is by no means complete.
 And please let me emphacize: I in no way intend or intended